 - Borrowers close on their new home purchase

-- Most active duty, veteran and reservist members of the military and National Guard are eligible to apply to the VA home loan program.
-In addition, spouses of service members who passed away while on active duty, or as the result of a service-related disability, are also eligible.
+- Most active duty, veteran and reservist members of the military and National Guard are eligible to apply to the VA home loan program, as are spouses of service members who passed away while on active duty, or as the result of a service-related disability.

-- For current active duty members, they are eligible to apply for the VA home loan program after completing six months of service.
-National Guard members and reservists have to wait six-years before becoming eligible, if they have no combat or active duty experience.
+- Current active duty members are eligible to apply for the VA home loan program after completing six months of service.
+National Guard members and reservists must wait six years to become eligible, if they have no combat or active duty experience.

-- However, veterans who served during a period of war are able to access the VA mortgage program after 90 days of service.
+- Veterans who served during a war are able to access the VA mortgage program after just 90 days of service.

 Based on the above criteria, the prospective home buyer must obtain a Certificate of Eligibility (COE).
 This certificate provides lenders with the necessary information to determine if an applicant is eligible for a home loan insured by the VA.